dshulepov/ConcurrentPriorityQueue/README.md

 ConcurrentPriorityQueue
 =======================

-Heap-based implementation of concurrent priority queue.
+Heap-based C# implementation of concurrent priority queue for .NET